tiaeastwood/cat-rest-api/README.md

 - `npm run start` (runs the server with nodemon)
 - visit `http://localhost:3000/api/v1/cats` to view the api
 - Try making a GET request to this endpoint using a tool such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).
 I'm a fan of Insomnia for personal projects as it's super easy to use.
+- Once running locally, you'll also see a link to the docs in the terminal: ```http://localhost:3000/api/v1/docs```

 ---